briandrum/codes.forchagrin.com/_chapters/chapter-341-commercial-drivers.md

     3. _(3)_ One hundred milliliters of urine.

-2. _(b)_ "Commercial driver’s license" means a license issued in accordance with Ohio R.C.
+2. _(b)_ "Commercial driver's license" means a license issued in accordance with Ohio R.C.
 Chapter 4506 that authorizes an individual to drive a commercial motor vehicle.